 The course content includes basic radio theory, antennas, propagation, operating, plus international and domestic radio regulations.
 Practical on air experience will be part of the course including visits to the MARC Club Station and optional pairing of students with active amateur radio operators (Elmers).

 The basic theory course starts at 7:00 PM and runs until about 9:00 PM.
 Click here to see the course schedule.
-The exam date to be determived will be held in the classroom.
+The exam date to be determined will be held in the classroom.
 There is no examination fee as all costs are covered by your MARC membership.
 We will be teaching for about 10 weeks and class duration will be about 2 hours per session.

-This year MARC will again be offering an Advanced Course starting on January 15th, 2018.
+This year MARC will again be offering an Advanced Course starting in January 2019.
 The course will be held at the Red Cross O-zone Building at 5700 Cancross Ct.
 Mississauga in the Peel Training Room.

 MARC may hold a Morse Code (CW) class beginning in January if there is sufficient interest.
 The Morse Code course fee is $15.00 and we ask that you become a member of the Mississauga Amateur Radio Club to take the CW course.
 All CW examination costs are covered by your membership dues.